themassiveone/themassiveone/experiences/softwareDevelopment.md

 I originally became interested in it while searching for a way to visualize content from my Web APIs, as I steadily learned more about REST APIs.
 Little Reasearch showed, that learning React.ts + Redux was the prefered way to resolve my problems.

-In order to start my journey into the modern world of frontends, I decided to watch Courses on https://codewithmosh.com/.
+In order to start my journey into the modern world of frontends, I decided to watch courses on https://codewithmosh.com/.
 I learned how to create React Applications using Typescript, how to properly manage state using Redux/React-Contexts and how to create cross device-class compatible Applications using React-Native.
 To aid the learning effect of those courses, I created serveral frontend projects, in which I was very involved in at the time.

 Unfortunately my desire to make anything generic and reusable held me back from completing any of those projects.
 I definitely learned a lesson from that nevertheless.